Adolfo-David-Romero/Workshop-CreateML/README.md

-Workshop: CreateML Audio Classifier with GIPHY API Integration
+Hackathon Workshop 2025: iOS CreateML Audio Classifier with GIPHY API Integration.
 ==============================================================

 Welcome to the **CreateML Audio Classifier Workshop**! 🎵 This hands-on exercise will guide you through creating an iOS app that classifies audio genres using **CreateML** and enhances the user experience by integrating the **GIPHY API** for visual feedback.